 Frequently Asked Questions About Studying in Germany

-I remember the first time I made up my mind to study in Germany.
-There were a lot of questions running through my mind.
+When I first made up my mind to study in Germany, a lot of questions were running through my mind.
 Unluckily for me, I had no one to answer these questions and had to find out the answers myself.

-I was surprised at how much false information was on the web when I finally went through the entire process and made it to Germany as a student.
-So I decided to take it upon myself to provide correct and detailed information so students can make a smooth transition from their home countries to Germany.
+When I finally went through the entire process and made it to Germany as a student, I was surprised at how much false information was on the web.
+So I decided to provide correct and detailed information so students can make a smooth transition from their home countries to Germany.

 You can find in-depth answers to the frequently most asked questions about studying in Germany here.